IlanPargamin/data_mining/README.md

 optional arguments:
-  -h, --help            show this help message and exit -not, --no_scrape_all
+  -h, --help            show this help message and exit -tosql, --tosql       export to freelancer sql database
-                        collect titles, urls and number of days left to bid only
-  -tosql, --tosql       export to freelancer sql database

 additional information: the main url is "freelancer.com"